 Is your software behaving badly after midnight?
 Do you have a question about Webex while at a conference in Seoul?
 Information Systems and Technology (IS&T) can now lend a hand, no matter when or what time zone you’re in.
-Through a partnership with CDI Corporation, the IS&T Service Desk can respond to computing questions via phone or email 24/7 – as in all day, every day.
+Through a partnership with Artech Information Systems, LLC (who acquired the business unit from IS&T's original partner, CDI Corporation), the IS&T Service Desk can respond to computing questions via phone or email 24/7 – as in all day, every day.

 The Service Desk’s former weekday-only schedule (M–F, 8 a.m. to 5 p.m.) was not meeting the full range of community needs.
 Each weekday morning (and especially after the weekend), the staff faced a backlog of hundreds of help tickets that had been received since the end of the previous business day.
 Many after-hours requests for help came from MIT students, who often go into high gear at night.

 While IS&T’s online Knowledge Base (KB) is available around the clock, it doesn’t have all the answers – or a hands-on approach to resolving IT troubles.

 IS&T’s Provider and Consumer Support group began to investigate how it could keep the community up and running in a 24/7 world that relies on everything from servers to mobile devices.
 After extensive research, the Service Desk began a pilot with CDI two and a half years ago.

 Together, IS&T and CDI created several strategies to get the off-site team up to speed with IT at MIT:

 - The team members go through at least three weeks of training up front.
 They familiarize themselves with MIT core systems and services (such as email, Duo, and certificates); practice mock calls with their team; and learn by listening in on active calls.

 - A comprehensive playbook developed for the off-site team includes links to resources like the KB and escalation paths for IS&T’s extensive service offerings.